blackboard pix

 Guides (pdf):

-These are identifed by topic: "SR" means special relativity and "QM" means quantum mechanics.
+These are identifed by topic: "SR" means special relativity, "GR" means general relativity, and "QM" means on the quantum world.

 • SR: Beautiful animations of the apparent geometry of relativistic moving objects.
 The dice and the ride down Marktgasse in Tuebingen are particularly good.
 Note, however, that redshift is not accounted for.